 - a loss incurred in selling something below its value

-When we sacrifice we are completely denying ourselves of something we enjoy or are looking forward to.
+When we sacrifice, we are completely denying ourselves of something we enjoy or are looking forward to.
 Let's imagine that you've been looking forward to a family trip you take every year.
-Because of extra expenses you've decided you can't afford the trip this year.
-Sacrifice would tell us you should just stay home and do nothing.
+Because of extra expenses, you've decided you can't afford the trip this year.
+Sacrifice would tell us that you should just stay home and do nothing.
 Creative thinking, however, allows us to think of frugal ways to enjoy a time away from home but keep it within budget.

 Lets face it: Too much sacrifice ends many relationships.
 Many times, as women, we sacrifice our happiness, dreams, and self-worth in order to make our partner and children happy all the time.
 Sacrificing is something you should be preventing, not welcoming or treating like a default.